mwahlers/aws-digital-twin-frontend/README.md

 + A local installation of [NodeJS](https://nodejs.org/en/download/) with [NPM](https://docs.npmjs.com/getting-started/installing-node)

++ Make sure that the AWS region you use is supporting IoT Deivce Shadow [Overview](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/?nc1=h_ls).

 + The [AWS Ampify CLI](https://aws-amplify.github.io/)
   - `npm install -g @aws-amplify/cli`
   - `amplify configure`

 ## Deployment Instructions

+For a best experience ensure torun the complete project in a single region.
+We used for our demo purposes us-east-1; eu-central-1 and eu-west-1.

 ### 1. Clone this repo locally